ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 1. Es überraschte mich, \shortgap niemand ans Telefon ging.

-	(It surprised me, that no one answered the phone.)
+	**English**: It surprised me, that no one answered the phone.

 2. Die Universität, die \shortgap Zertifikat ausstellt, ist in Berlin.

-	(The university, which issued the certificate, is in Berlin.)
+	**English**: The university, which issued the certificate, is in Berlin.

 3. Das Chinesisch-Treffen, \shortgap ich besuche ist in der Nähe vom Alexanderplatz.

-	(The Chinese meeting, which I visit, is near Alexanderplatz.)
+	**English**: The Chinese meeting, which I visit, is near Alexanderplatz.

 4. Nach einer Stunde des Wartens sahen wir ein, \shortgap das weiteres Warten sinnlos gewesen wäre.

-	(After waiting one hour we realized, that further waiting wouldn't serve us.)
+	**English**: After waiting one hour we realized, that further waiting wouldn't serve us.

 5. Man konnte nicht vorhersehen, \shortgap \shortgap (2 Wörter, 2 words) Wetter so schlecht sein würde.

-	(One couldn't foresee, that the weather would be this bad.)
+	**English**: One couldn't foresee, that the weather would be this bad.

 # Hilfsverben